 How many years?

 The other piece of the coverage puzzle is in determining how long you will need your insurance.
 While your gut might favor the idea of insurance that is in place for your entire lifetime, you may not need insurance for all your life.
 The biggest reason most people want life insurance is to care for their children.
 If this is a factor for you, you’ll need to estimate how long your children will need support.

 Another factor to consider is the expense of finding insurance to replace your expiring term if you’ll be 60 or older when the term expires.
-Keep in mind that getting coverage once you are older than 70 may not be possible (although it is not a common age to need coverage).
+Getting coverage once you are older than 70 may not be possible (although it is not a common age to need coverage).

-Never forget, insurance companies are in business to make money.
+Insurance companies are in business to make money.
 As customers look to save money and renew policies, the business of selling insurance becomes more competitive.
 The commission-driven life insurance agent is brilliant at selling life insurance.
-Just be careful of what you’re hearing or not hearing from provider representatives.
+Be aware of what you’re hearing or not hearing from provider representatives.

 insurance companies are in business to make money…It would be a mistake to think that salespeople are not motivated to push whole life coverage